saasbook/hw-sinatra-saas-wordguesser/README.md

 Running the Sinatra app
 -----------------------

-As before, run the shell command `rackup` to start the app, or `rerun rackup` if you want to rerun the app each time you make a code change.
+As before, run the shell command `rackup -p $PORT -o $IP` to start the app, or `rerun "rackup -p $PORT -o $IP"` if you want to rerun the app each time you make a code change.

 * Self-check: based on the output from running this command, what is the full URL you need to visit in order to visit the New Game page?

-> The web server connected to Sinatra is listening on port 9292 of your
-> computer, so the hostname part of the URL is `http://localhost:9292`.
+> The web server connected to Sinatra is running on Cloud9, so the first part of the URL is something like `http://your-workspace-name.c9.io`.
 > The Ruby code `get '/new' do...` in `app.rb` renders the New Game
-> page, so the full URL is `http://localhost:9292/new`.
+> page, so the full URL is in the form `http://your-workspace-name.c9.io/new`.

 Visit this URL and verify that the Start New Game page appears.